kranthi1710/Namaste-React/README.md

 Fetch()
 It is the super power given to us by Browsers.
 JS Engine will contain this.It will fetch data from API.
 Fetch will return a promise.
-To resolve a promise, we will use .then and for handling errors, we will use .catch Or we can use asyn and await also for resolve promise.
+To resolve a promise, we will use .then and for handling errors, we will use .catch Or we can use async and await also for resolving promise.

 Make the function async and await to data to come.
 This will resolve promise.
-Once we get data, we have to conert data to JSON using .json() method. const json = await data.json();
+Once we get data, we have to convert data to JSON using .json() method. const json = await data.json();
 Above we use await again for the promise to resolve and get data.